Panorama™ requires a direct internet connection for scheduling Supported

-and appliance clusters.
-Otherwise, you can perform only on-demand
+appliance clusters.
+Otherwise, you can perform only on-demand updates.
+(To schedule

-appliance or appliance cluster receiving an update generates a log
+Collector, or WildFire appliance or appliance cluster receiving an update generates

-to indicate that the installation succeeded (a Config log) or failed
+a log to indicate that the installation succeeded (a Config log) or failed (a System

-(a System log).
-To schedule updates on the Panorama management server,
+log).
+To schedule updates on the Panorama management server, see Install Updates for

 Panorama can download only one update at a time for

-updates of the same type so if you schedule multiple updates of
+updates of the same type.
+If you schedule multiple updates of the

-the same type to download during the same time interval, only the
+same type to download during the same time Recurrence, only the

-connect directly to the Palo Alto Networks® Update Server, you can also
+If your firewalls connect directly to the Palo Alto Networks® Update Server, you can also use

 ) to push content update schedules to